VIBOT-ROS/turtlebot3_lane_following/README.md

 # TurtleBot3 Lane Following

 Lane tracking and controlling using perception.
-The lane is from TurtleBot3 autorace mission consists of yellow lane on the left and white lane on the right
+The lane is from TurtleBot3 autorace mission consists of yellow lane on the left and white lane on the right.

 ## Prerequisites